 1. Keep it short and sweet

 As we’re all aware, young children have a short attention span.
 Our main interest in sharing yoga with children when they are new is to get them to be curious and interested.
 So, start with short and simple practice of 5 to 10 minutes.
-If they enjoy it, you can always do more and gradually increase the practice length to around 20 minutes.
+Even doing one or two poses together would be great if your little one is young and new to yoga.
+If they enjoy it, you can always do more and gradually increase the practice length to around 20 minutes or longer.
 If they don’t show interest, don’t force it but try again at a different time.

 Try to make body contact with them while staying in each pose.
 In my class, we do a lot of partner and group poses to encourage physical contact and connection.
 You can join hands in tree pose, you can join backs as you sit in meditation.
 Make eye contact wherever possible.
 Give them your full attention.
-This is the opportunity to have some quality time with your kids while having digital devices turned off!
+This is the opportunity to have some quality time with your kids!

 Pose of the day - Partner Tree pose

 Stand next to your child and do a tree pose together.

 Have the leg that’s closer to your child as a standing, balancing leg.
 Wrap your arm around each other’s shoulder or waist.
 Your outer hand can come around to meet your child’s (palms placing against each other’s) Switch position and work on the 2ndside.
 If you’re a group of 3 or more, you can form a little circle.